Visual Art & Design Studio

 What is Art Appreciation?

-What We Teach In Our Class Room
+What Do we Teach In Our Class room

-Visual Elements of Art
+Visual Elements of Art (The Building Blocks)

 Line